Pensylvania NFC Studies Thermal Impact of Vertical Flow Wetlands...

 Pennsylvania NFC is working with other organizations, agencies, and businesses to better understand the impact of vertical flow wetlands in regard to downstream water temperature.
 The project has ties to another PA NFC project on Moshannon Creek that looks to help mitigate Acid Mine Drainage (AMD) impacts on a tributary that are negatively impacting wild native brook trout and other native wildlife.

-Since the VFW systems were implemented in headwaters streams which flows diminish during low flow periods the thermal impacts of the systems are thought to be minimal compared to that of a systems installed on a constant flow stream.
+Since the VFW systems were implemented in headwater streams whose flows diminish during low flow periods, the thermal impacts of the systems are thought to be minimal compared to that of systems installed on a constant flow stream.

 Special thanks to PA NFC board member Jacob Smith, and our partners Mosquito Creek Sportsman’s Association, ARM Group, and PA Department of Conservation and Natural Resources for helping to make this happen.